brunoabunai/cors-site/README.md

-# To Run this project You need:
+# To Run this project You Need:
 - node.js
 - yarn || npx || npm
 - jquery (we used: yarn add jquery)